YPares/nih-faust-jit/README.md

 # Nih Faust Stereo Fx Jit

 Very much work in progress.
-Script to load is fixed at build time for now.
+Initial script to load is fixed at build time for now.

 ## Building